South Korea virus cases surge as WHO sounds maximum alert - Journal du Cameroun

-South Korea reported on Saturday its biggest surge in new coronavirus cases and concerns grew of a possible epidemic in the United States as the World Health Organization raised its risk alert to its highest level.
+South Korea reported its biggest surge in new coronavirus cases on Saturday as concerns grew of a possible epidemic in the United States and the World Health Organization raised its risk alert to its highest level.

-More than 2,900 people have died and over 85,000 have been infected worldwide since it emerged apparently from an animal market in the central Chinese city of Wuhan in December.
+More than 2,900 people have died and over 85,000 have been infected worldwide since it was first detected in the central Chinese city of Wuhan late last year.

-The vast majority of infections have been in China but more daily cases are now logged outside the country, with South Korea, Italy and Iran emerging as major focal points.
+The vast majority of infections have been in China but more daily cases are now logged outside the country, with South Korea, Italy and Iran emerging as major hotspots.

-South Korea has the most cases outside China, with nearly 3,000 infections as 594 more patients were reported on Saturday — the country’s biggest increase to date.
+South Korea has the most cases outside China, with 3,150 infections as 813 more patients were reported on Saturday — the country’s biggest increase to date.

-In neighbouring North Korea, leader Kim Jong Un warned top party officials of the “serious consequences” of failing to prevent an outbreak of the new coronavirus on their side of the border.
+North Korean leader Kim Jong Un warned top party officials of the “serious consequences” of failing to prevent an outbreak on their side of the border.

 The impoverished nation, with a weak and ill-equipped healthcare system, has closed its borders to prevent the spread of the disease into its territory.

-The virus has also spread to new zones — in the past 24 hours, it has affected nine new countries, from Azerbaijan to Mexico and New Zealand after reaching sub-Saharan Africa with Nigeria reporting its first case.
+The virus has also spread to previously untouched zones in recent days, reaching nine new countries including Azerbaijan, Mexico and New Zealand, as well as reaching sub-Saharan Africa with Nigeria reporting its first case.

 “We have now increased our assessment of the risk of spread and the risk of impact of COVID-19 to very high at global level,” WHO chief Tedros Adhanom Ghebreyesus told reporters on Friday.

-“We do not see evidence as yet that the virus is spreading freely in communities.
-As long as that’s the case, we still have a chance of containing this virus.”
+The country cancelled all gatherings of more than 5,000 people — including a Paris half-marathon scheduled for Sunday — after 16 new cases were confirmed Saturday, bringing the country’s total to 73.

+“These measures are provisional and they will no doubt evolve.
+We want them to last a little, because it will allow us to contain the spread of the virus,” health minister Olivier Veran said.

-But US health officials on Friday reported two more cases of the new coronavirus transmitted to people who did not travel overseas or come in contact with anyone known to be ill, indicating the disease was spreading in the country.
+In the US, health officials reported three more cases of the new coronavirus transmitted to people who did not travel overseas or come in contact with anyone known to be ill, indicating the disease was spreading in the country.

-There are now three such cases in the United States, with one in Oregon and two in California, in addition to some 60 other infections in the country.
+There are now four such cases in the United States, all on the Pacific seaboard, in addition to some 60 other infections in the country.

 – Economy, events hit –

-US Federal Reserve chair Jerome Powell said the central bank stood at the ready to intervene if needed, given the “evolving” risks to the world’s largest economy posed by the outbreak.
+US Federal Reserve chair Jerome Powell said the central bank was ready to intervene if needed, given the “evolving” risks to the world’s largest economy posed by the outbreak.

 “This is not a time for panic.
 It is time to be prepared — fully prepared,” UN Secretary-General Antonio Guterres said.